getsentry/sentry.engineering/data/blog/publishing-binaries-on-npm.md

 authors: ['lucaforstner']
 ---

-**This blog post is a comprehensive guide on how to distribute platform-specific binaries over npm.**
+**This blog post is a comprehensive guide on how to distribute platform-specific binaries over npm.
+Publishing binaries on npm has a lot of pitfalls and this post aims to help you to avoid them.**

 At Sentry we maintain an npm package called `@sentry/cli`, which is a JavaScript wrapper around the Sentry CLI (Command Line Interface).
 The Sentry CLI is written in Rust and ships as multiple different binaries for different processor architectures and operating systems: